Read our top ten reasons why the Washington Fish and Wildlife Department needs to reform here.

 WDFW ignores science.
 Time and time again, WDFW’s leadership has misrepresented and ignored hard facts and the best available science, including peer-reviewed papers published by its own scientists and its own internal data.
 As a result, WDFW routinely authorizes overhunting and overfishing, and takes management actions that jeopardize state fish and wildlife populations—such as the decimation of the state’s cougar population, and the authorization of net pen fish farming in Puget Sound, despite the known danger it poses to endangered wild fish.

 WDFW promotes unethical hunting.
 WDFW refuses to put ethical constraints on hunting; some of its leaders believe there is no such thing.
 If a species can be hunted, WDFW seems to believe it must be hunted, using any method that has not been outlawed—and even some that have been.
-For example, Washington voters have outlawed the brutal practice of pursuing wildlife with hounds, but some of WDFW managers openly advocate for that law to be repealed, and WDFW continues to abuse loopholes in the law to allow the barbaric practice to flourish.
+For example, Washington voters have outlawed the brutal practice of pursuing wildlife with hounds, but some of WDFW managers openly advocate for that law to be repealed, and WDFW abused loopholes in the law to allow the barbaric practice to flourish for years, until courts forced them to stop.

 WDFW is out of step with Washington values.
 The vast majority of Washingtonians neither hunt nor fish, but value the preservation of the state’s wildlife for its own sake.
 WDFW leadership openly declares that Washingtonians who do not hunt and fish should have no say in state fish and wildlife policy, even though most of the agency’s funding comes from general taxpayer dollars.
 It is time to remind WDFW that it serves at the pleasure of all Washingtonians, and that its responsibility is to preserve, not plunder, the state’s fish and wildlife.